Will Marquette cover the spread vs. Texas? Betting Trends, Record ATS

 - The Golden Eagles have a 3-3-0 record against the spread this season.

-- Texas has covered the spread twice in seven opportunities this year.

-- Marquette has a 3-3-0 ATS record this season as opposed to the 2-5-0 mark of Texas.
+- Marquette sports a 3-3-0 ATS record this season as opposed to the 2-5-0 mark of Texas.

 Marquette vs. Texas Over/Under Stats